Simon-Busch/user-manager-dapp/README.md

 |Other faucet| | [https://faucets.chain.link/rinkeby](https://faucets.chain.link/rinkeby)
 ## Hardhat

-If you do any changes in the SmartContract, first, run the tests:
+⚠️ ⚠️If you do any changes in the SmartContract, first, run the tests:

 ```bash
 npx hardhat test
 ```
-You will also need to create a .env with the following variables:
+Then, you will also need to create a .env with the following variables:
 - URL_INFURA="YOUR INFURA DEPLOYMENT ADDRESS"
 - ACCOUNT_PRIVATE="YOUR PRIVATE ACCOUNT KEY FOR METAMASK"